List of American Stanley Cup Final television announcers: Broadcast networks

-During the 1972 Stanley Cup Finals between the Boston Bruins and New York Rangers, CBS took a rather calculated risk in not televising the Game 5 match on May 9 (CBS aired regular programming, including the original Hawaii Five-O in that time period on that Tuesday night).
-This was despite the fact that Game 5 was a potential clincher with the Bruins up three games to one on the Rangers.
-CBS ultimately lucked out (since the Rangers won Game 5 3–2), and televised the clincher (Game 6) on Thursday night, May 11.
+During the 1972 Stanley Cup Final between the Boston Bruins and New York Rangers, CBS took a rather calculated risk in not televising the game five match on May 9 (CBS aired regular programming, including the original Hawaii Five-O in that time period on that Tuesday night).
+This was despite the fact that game five was a potential clincher with the Bruins up three games to one on the Rangers.
+CBS ultimately lucked out (since the Rangers won game five 3–2), and televised the clincher (Game 6) on Thursday night, May 11.